Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Objective.md

 # Objectives

-*Objective* is an umbrella term used by the project, that includes the following objects:
+*Objective* is an ABSTRACT base class used by the project, whose child objects include the following:

 - [Stations](Station.md)
 - [Zones](Zone.md)